Institute on Descriptive Inquiry - Institute 2

 The institute has two major components: the major seminar; independent work/small group inquiries.

 The major seminar addresses the framing issues of the Institute.

-Mon., Tues., Wed. (week one): From studies that focus on work with young children, parents, and schools, this year’s spanning studies will overlap with the conference theme.
+Mon., Tues., Wed. (week one): From studies that focus on work with children, parents, and schools, this year’s spanning studies will overlap with the conference theme.

 Independent work/small group inquiries

 In the afternoons and evenings, there are many opportunities.
 Some participants bring projects of their own to work on.
 Often participants bring a piece of work that they would like others to help them examine.
 Small groups are organized to assist participants who want response to a piece of work or an opportunity to think together with others about a child, an aspect of practice, or an issue.
 The afternoons and evenings are also a time when small groups can delve more deeply into questions that arise out of the major seminar.
 The small-group work does not have to be connected to the theme of the major seminar.
 In this way, the afternoons and evenings accommodate the need of participants to work on material that is important to them whether or not it has a place in the major seminar.
 The evening sessions also give us the opportunity to share in and support the work of the Institute on Descriptive Process, which runs concurrently.

 The Institute on Descriptive Inquiry draws a mix of returnees and new participants.
 The Institute extends a warm welcome to new participants.
 If you are a potential newcomer and have questions about any aspect of the Institute, please contact Cara Furman. [email protected]